Skip to content

 Wind should be one of the primary factors you consider when hunting elk.
 While their sense of sight and hearing is great, their sense of smell is even better.

 Cover scents won't do you much good when hunting these animals.
-Your best bet is to keep the wind in your face to prevent your scent from spooking them.
+Your best bet is to use WindCast to help you keep the wind in your face to prevent your scent from spooking them.

-Use HuntWise to Find teh Best Hunting Times for Elk
+Use HuntWise to Find the Best Hunting Times for Elk

 After reading this, we hope you're excited about the idea of taking on an elk hunt.
 While it can take some time to draw an elk tag, get in good physical shape, and gather the gear you need to go after elk, the payoff is well worth it if you're ready to up your hunting game beyond deer or turkey.